 About Me

-I am a health equity researcher who studies the political economy of health and public policy to look for “what works” in reducing health inequities and protecting community health.
+I am a health equity researcher whose work examines how public policy and institutional design shape public health outcomes.
 I am a Robert Wood Johnson Foundation Health Policy Research Scholar and Assistant Professor in the School of Social Work at The University of Texas at Arlington.
 I hold a PhD in Public Policy and Political Economy and a Master of Public Policy from The University of Texas at Dallas, a Master of Science in Social Work from The University of Texas at Arlington, and a Bachelor of Science in Social Work from Texas Christian University.